TULiberalArts/Italian/pages/home.md

 description: >-
 keywords: 'academic offerings, BA, minoritalian culture'
 # custom variables
+sidebar: false
 feature: true
-feature-title:
- Demonstrate an Understanding and Appreciation of Cultural Perspectives and Practices in the Italian-speaking World.
+feature-title: Demonstrate an Understanding and Appreciation of Cultural Perspectives and Practices in the Italian-speaking World.
 feature-image: media/resized Italian Hero.jpg
 feature-body:  >-
  The Italian program is home to adventurous and curious individuals who seek